VaradK62442/algmatch/src/algmatch/stableMatchings/stableMarriageProblem/DATA_FORMAT_GUIDELINE.md

 ## File

-Please follow the following format for passing in a text file to instantiate a preference list for the Stable Marriage Problem stable matching algorithm.
+Please use the following format for passing in a text file to specify the preference lists for a Stable Marriage Problem instance.

 Let `i` be the number of men and `j` the number of women.